 There were many beautiful things from nature to see on the way.
 I can see Lao Than mountain, which is an easier destination to trek or to practice before taking this Ky Quan San path.
 In addition, there was the Hoang Lien Son mountain range.
 The plants were also becoming interesting with hard-wooded trees and moss on the rocks.

 The way was becoming harder in the last part, especially from the 2800m point to the peak.
-I took a rest for every 50m walking, then repeating that about 20 times until reaching the top.
+I took a rest for every 50m walking, then repeated that about 20 times until reaching the top.

 Finally, our team found a stainless steel triangle, which marked our target of the whole trekking journey – the peak of Bach Moc Luong Tu.
 I can even see China from this point.
-Then, we celebrated our achievement in lunch with smoked pork, bamboo cooked rice, and apple.
+Then, we celebrated our achievement in lunch with smoked pork, bamboo-cooked rice, and apple.